geoportti/geospatial-challenge-camp/source/tabs/partners.rst

             👉 Register using this form

-We offer
+We offer the opportunity to:
 --------

-- Development of new digital solutions addressing real-world challenges in sustainable mobility and transportation
+- **Co-create and test solutions** by guiding multidisciplinary teams as they develop practical, data-driven approaches to mobility and transportation challenges
-- Collaboration with talented early-career researchers and access to innovative geospatial and data processing approaches
+- **Gain insights from high-value geospatial data** by exploring diverse datasets and using advanced analysis tools
-- Opportunity to work with and refine digital, high-value geospatial datasets
+- **Strengthen professional networks** by connecting with talented students, early-career researchers, and experts in geospatial information and sustainable development
-- Engagement with experts in geospatial data, technology, and sustainability to build professional networks
+- **Showcase expertise and impact** by sharing knowledge, enhancing your organization's visibility, and contributing to real-world solutions

 Partner activities
 -------------------